skypilot-org/skypilot/docs/source/reference/faq.rst

   # Fetch all regions for Azure
   python -m sky.clouds.service_catalog.data_fetchers.fetch_azure --all-regions

-To make your managed spot jobs running on global regions, please log into the spot controller with ``ssh sky-spot-controller-<hash>``
+To make your managed spot jobs potentially use all global regions, please log into the spot controller with ``ssh sky-spot-controller-<hash>``
-(The name can be found in ``sky status``), and run the commands above.
+(the full name can be found in ``sky status``), and run the commands above.

 (Advanced) How to edit or update the regions or pricing information used by SkyPilot?